Our Strength Is Our Team!

 Garry tells people that his hobby is collecting hobbies such as: rock climbing, video games, reading, music, cooking, and more.
 Garry enjoys spending time with friends and family.
 Garry is excited to meet you and walk alongside you in support!

-Garry is a Registered Social Worker with the Saskatchewan Association of Social Workers (Registration #6582).
+Counsellor - Registered Social Worker with the Saskatchewan Association of Social Workers (License #1193)